Make your own homemade soy sauce with this shoyu (soy sauce) koji starter culture!

 This koji starter is also suitable for making miso and amazake, but you will get better results by using the appropriate koji strains for miso or amazake.

 A koji starter culture is made from spores of Aspergillus oryzae, a noble mold.

 This fungus is used to inoculate steamed grains (rice, barley, wheat, soybeans, beans), which are then fermented.

 The resulting koji is then used to make fermented foods of all kinds, such as soy sauce, miso, amazake, mirin, rice vinegar and more.
 Different varieties of koji crops are used depending on the desired final product.

 Also see our koji strain for miso and our koji strain for amazake (sweet sake).

 - Ingredients: Aspergillus oryzae spores

-- Weight: 20g, which can inoculate 15kg of rice (before adding water).
+- Weight: 20g (can inoculate 15kg of rice before adding water)

 - Origin: Kyoto, Japan

 - Storage: 6 months in a dark and cool place (<15°C).
-Keep in the freezer to extend the shelf life (by 1 year).
-Use more spores if they are older.
+Keep in freezer to extend shelf life by 1 year.
+Use more if spores are older.